-- 1. Attendance (mandatory) at initial check-in meeting and two seminar meetings (all held via Zoom).
-We will meet as a group three times during the semester-once near the start as a quick check-in, and two more times as longer seminar meetings.
-At both seminar meetings, each participant in the internship program will offer a brief paper presentation (see #3 below). - 2.
-Completion of two research papers.
+2. Completion of two research papers.
 First-time participants in the internship program will complete two papers during the semester.
 If you are repeating the program for a second time, please contact me for details on the writing requirement and other components of your grade.
 Please feel free to consult with me as you develop your papers.

-For first-time internship students: The first paper needs to be about 10 pages in length, and the second paper needs to be about 15-20 pages.
-These papers and your presentations contribute 60% to your total course grade.
-The remaining 40% of your grade depends on your supervisor's evaluation (see #5 below).
+For first-time internship students: The first paper (about 10 pages in length) is worth 20% of your final grade, and the second paper (about 15-20 pages) is worth 40% of your final grade.
+The remaining 40% of your final grade depends on your supervisor's evaluation (see #5 below).